 Theft crimes include a broad range of offenses that involve the intentional taking of property with the intent to deprive someone else of the property.
 The severity of the charge generally depends on the type of item stolen and the circumstances under which it was taken.
 For instance, shoplifting is a relatively minor theft crime involving the taking of property from a store or place of business.
 Conversely, robbery and burglary are more serious theft crimes because they are often accompanied by violence or threats of violence and may result in physical harm to others.
 Similarly, embezzlement and identity theft are also crimes that are taken seriously because they involve the taking of large sums of money, often with the intent to avoid detection or to hide the theft from the individual whose property is being taken.

 Under Georgia law, the theft of items that are worth less than $500 is considered to be a misdemeanor and is subject to less harsh punishment.
 People charged with misdemeanor theft crimes may face fines of up to $1,000 and up to 12 months in a Macon or Kennesaw jail.
 On the other hand, people found to have stolen property worth more than $500 will be charged with a felony.
-Felony theft convictions may lead to jail time of anywhere between one and 10 years.
+Felony theft convictions may lead to jail time of anywhere between one and 10 years, so retaining a theft crime attorney in the Atlanta area is critical to avert or minimize these penalties.

 In Georgia, judges also have the discretion to charge a theft crime as a felony if the theft involved a breach of a fiduciary relationship.
 This is a special relationship of trust between two individuals, such as between an accountant and a client.
 If the professional abuses that relationship, such as by stealing from a client through manipulating tax returns, Georgia law permits this to be charged as a felony, even if the amount of money taken was modest.